isa-group/sla-wizard/README.md

 ### URL reference in OAS

 While it is possible to specify multiple servers in the OAS' `servers` section, SLA4OAI-tools will use only the first one.
-For example, in the following example only `http://server1:8080` is considered:
+For instance, in the following example only `http://server1:8080` is considered:

 ```yaml
 openapi: 3.0.0